genterist/openMRS-Security/Capstone/FINAL.md

 + Page location : http://localhost:8081/openmrs-standalone/login.htm
 + Attack type : Buffer overflow
 + Attack value : 99999999999999999999
-In this test, we will interup browser requests and try to overflow the value of working "location".
+In this test, we will interrupt browser requests and try to overflow the value of working "location".

 ### * Precondition
 1. A local computer with administrator privilege
 2. Java JRE installed
-3. OpenMRS Standalone Version 2.6.0 downloaded and unziped
+3. OpenMRS Standalone Version 2.6.0 downloaded and unzipped
 4. OWASP ZAP Version 2.6.0 downloaded and installed

 ### * Dependencies